jg2002-j/rewrapped-mb-metadata/README.md

 # What does this GitHub Workflow produce?

-A database download, as small as possible, and optimised for finding metadata of a track by either:
+A database download, as small as possible, and optimised for finding metadata of a track.

 # What are the requirements?

-- Operate in a free-tier GitHub Workflow once per week/2 weeks
+1. Operate in a free-tier GitHub Workflow once per week/2 weeks
-- Produce a small as possible compressed database
+2. Produce a database optimised for lookups by a) **streaming link** and b) as a fallback, **trackname + albumname + artistname**
-- A database optimised for lookups by a) streaming link and b) as a fallback, trackname + albumname + artistname
+3. Make the compressed database end result as small as possible
-- Operate in as little time as possible
+4. Run the whole workflow in as little time as possible

 # What does the database contain?